More records for relentless Ronaldo! Portugal's late show leaves Hungary heartbroken in Budapest

 That's why he is now the European Championship's all-time leading scorer, with his double in a 3-0 win over a tenacious Hungary side taking him to 11 goals – two more than France legend Michel Platini.

-Ali Daei’s international record of 109 is now also within touching distance, as Ronaldo has moved to 106 strikes for the Seleccao.
-No wonder he was all smiles at the end of the game, then.
+Ali Daei’s international record of 109 is now also within touching distance.
+Ronaldo has moved to 106 strikes for the Seleccao.
+No wonder he was all smiles at the end of the game.

-Portugal boast a squad packed with players who won league titles last season but it just wasn't clicking for them.
+Portugal boast a squad packed with players who won league titles last season but it just wasn't clicking.
 They looked like a group of great individuals rather than a true team, and just couldn’t find a way through the home side's stubborn defence.

 The cauldron of sound created by a capacity crowd in Budapest added to their troubles.
 Every Portuguese touch was jeered and every successful Hungarian challenge was greeted by an enormous cheer.

-But, on paper, this was the ‘easy’ game in the 'Group of Death' for the Seleccao.
+On paper, this was the ‘easy’ game in the 'Group of Death' for Portugal.
 Their hosts, after all, had never beaten them, and Hungary had only qualified for the Euros via the Nations League play-offs.

 However, the 60,000 Hungary fans celebrating exuberantly were brought crashing down to Earth by the realisation that the offside flag had been raised.